Introduction

 }

-This will replace $t(hello_world) by the value of the key hello_world, making reuse equal to "message: Hello World!".
+This will replace $t(hello_world) with the value of the key hello_world, making reuse equal to "message: Hello World!".

-You can point to any key other than ranges and keys containing subkeys.
+You can point to any key other than keys containing subkeys.

-To point to subkeys you give the path by separating the key by .: $t(key.subkey.subsubkey).
+To point to subkeys, you give the path by separating the keys with .: $t(key.subkey.subsubkey).

 You can point to explicitly defaulted keys, but not implicitly defaulted ones.